 Can I link or unlink a proposal after it has been submitted?

 No, proposals cannot be linked or unlinked once the collaborative set (i.e., all lead and non-lead organization proposals in the collaboration) has been submitted and has a Submitted to NSF status.
 In addition, proposals cannot be linked or unlinked during an in-progress proposal file update (PFU)/ budget revision.
+If the collaborative set has not been fully submitted, the lead has flexibility to add or change linked non-lead proposals if they are not submitted.

 How do I delete a linked in-progress proposal?